LaunchCodeEducation/gis-devops/src/objectives.rst

 Conceptual
 ^^^^^^^^^^

-- What are build tools?
 - What are dependencies?
 - What are dependency repositories?
 - What is Semantic Versioning (SemVer)?
+- What is a dependency manager?
+- What is NPM?
-- What are dependency environment managers?
+- What are NPM scripts?
+- What is a build tool?
 - What is Gradle?
 - What is the Gradle wrapper?
 - What are Gradle tasks?
-- What is NPM?
-- What is NVM?
-- What are NPM scripts?
 - What is a coding style guide?
 - What is code linting?
 - What is CheckStyle?